Levi Horn

-Levi C. Horn (born October 2, 1986) is a former American football offensive tackle.
-He began his college football career at Oregon before transferring to Montana, where he was a unanimous All-Big Sky Conference player and an FCS All-American.
+Levi C. Horn (born October 2, 1986) is an American former professional football offensive tackle.
+He played college football for the Oregon Ducks and the Montana Grizzlies, where he was a unanimous All-Big Sky Conference player and an FCS All-American.
+Horn was signed by the Chicago Bears of the National Football League (NFL) as an undrafted free agent in 2010.

 Early life

 Horn graduated from John R. Rogers High School in Spokane, Washington in 2005.
 He was a Class 4A first-team all-state tight end by the Associated Press and WashingtonPreps.com.

 He redshirted at University of Oregon while moving from tight end to offensive tackle.
 He left after the 2005 season along with three other players citing a desire for more playing time.
 He then transferred to the University of Montana.
 He was a first-team All-Big Sky Conference selection while at Montana.
 He was a unanimous selection to the 2009 All-Big Sky Conference team.
 He was also an NCAA Division I Football Championship Subdivision All-American selection: American Football Coaches Association (first-team), Associated Press (third-team), and The Sports Network (third-team).